ct-js/ct-js/app/data/ct.libs/place/docs/Tracing functions.md

 `circle` is an object with `x`, `y`, and `radius` properties.

-If `getAll` is set to `true`, returns all the copies that intersect the circle; otherwise, returns the first one that fits the conditions.
+If `getAll` is set to `true`, returns all the copies and tiles that intersect the circle; otherwise, returns the first one that fits the conditions.

 ### Example: Find a tile under the cursor in a big circle